HomeTriviaPlantsMonkey Face Orchid

 Medium

-Dracula simia, the Monkey Face Orchid, is native to the cloud forests of southeastern Ecuador and Peru at elevations up to 2,000 meters.
+Dracula simia, the Monkey Face Orchid, is native to cloud forests in both Peru and southeastern Ecuador, not exclusively Peru.

 6.